carolanncan/lambtron.github.io/articles/2015-06-05-ladder-an-elo-rating-app/index.md

 # Ladder: A simple Elo rating app

 We take things very seriously here at Segment.
 But nothing is taken more seriously than our ping pong, which explains why we play on a non-Olympic regulation sized table (that sits snuggly above our junior-sized pool table), in addition to our sole use of [one star balls](http://sports.stackexchange.com/questions/69/why-are-there-different-stars-on-table-tennis-balls).
-In fact, the ping pong culture at Segment is _so_ strong, we even have a dedicated Slack channel for it (#pingpong).
+In fact, the Ping Pong culture at Segment is _so_ strong, we even have a dedicated Slack channel for it.

 ![](http://i.imgur.com/fpXkYJ2.png)

-But what fun is it to play ping pong with your co-worker without keeping track of everyone's skill level, especially in a low-friction, asynchronous way?
+But what fun is it to play Ping Pong with your co-worker without keeping track of everyone's skill level, especially in a low-friction, asynchronous way?
 Being the resident Derp Engineer, I knew it was mostly on me to solve this in a manner most obtrusive and obnoxious—by writing an app.

 ## Elo rating system